misschainsawktn/jays-hideout/content/Fandom OCs/Soulsborne/Veiled Witch of Darkroot.md

 > | Fandom | [[Soulsborne Blind Run\|Dark Souls]] |
 > | Icon Credit | [Humesteria on Picrew](https://picrew.me/en/image_maker/1949436) |

-> [!cite|subtitle ttl-c txt-c] Tiiramehn _talking to her in Royal Wood_
+> [!cite|subtitle ttl-c txt-c] Tiiramehn _talking to her in the Royal Wood_
 > No matter how far the darkness spreads, I am bound to remain in this place.
 But thou, o Undead...
+Leave, while thou still canst.

 **Witch of Poison Tiiramehn** (Japanese: 毒の魔女ティーラメン, Hepburn: *Doku no Majo Tīramen*)[^1] is a character and merchant in the [[Dark Souls#Artorias of the Abyss|Artorias of the Abyss]] DLC.

+## Trivia
+- Killing her in Royal Wood, in the past, will make her disappear and her bonfire die down in the present too.